Skip to content

 To address this issue, EasyTier provides a KCP proxy feature that can proxy TCP connections in the virtual network and convert them to KCP for transmission.
 Thanks to KCP's more aggressive retransmission mechanism, it effectively reduces packet loss and improves TCP transmission speeds within the virtual network.

-Using the KCP Proxy
+Using KCP Proxy

 To proxy TCP traffic on Node A to the KCP protocol, simply start EasyTier on Node A with the --enable-kcp-proxy parameter.